conectado/Blog/content/sharing-io-resources.md

 Normally, calling `.await` in an `async` function schedules a `Waker` associated with a task to be woken at some point in the future.
 The compiler automatically keeps track of the state of the future by generating an enum that represents the `await` point and keeps the state stored.
 Noticing that this coupling only exists so that the task can resume execution at the same point, we could structure our code so that each time the task is woken up, we try to sequentially advance work on all our IO and poll all our IO for new events.
 That way, all IO can also share references to mutable state.
 It's okay if this is a bit confusing right now; it will become quite clearer once we move into the concrete examples.

-Now, I'll introduce a simple example that we will evolve with different modeling techniques for I/O concurrent code.
+Now, I'll introduce a simple problem that we will solve using these different modeling techniques for I/O concurrent code.
 It will give us some context to discuss the benefits and drawbacks of each of these patterns.

 ## The toy problem